ruivieira/latex-friend/README.md

 Uses the [amsmath](http://ctan.org/pkg/amsmath) package notation.
 At the moment, only `\bmatrix` supported.
 Further customization in future releases!

+## Navigation pane

+Provides a navigable tree with the document's sections.

+The `TreeView` component is from the [symbols-tree-view](https://atom.io/packages/symbols-tree-view) project.

 ## Navigate section

 Use `ctrl-alt-n` for a navigational menu to quickly jump between sections.